brandomAKcode/odoo_modules_practice/README.md

 #4 Odoo provides the flexibility to customize views through XML files.
 These XML files enable us to incorporate search functionalities, such as search bars, into the user interface.

 #5 When creating a one2many field, a many2one field must be created in the related model to ensure a correct relationship.

+#6 The compute and onchange decorators are powerful tools for manipulating data in the view.